Apocryphon of John: History

 A book called the Apocryphon of John was referred to by Irenaeus in Adversus Haereses, written about 185, among "an indescribable number of secret and illegitimate writings, which they themselves have forged, to bewilder the minds of foolish people, who are ignorant of the true scriptures"—scriptures which Irenaeus himself helped to establish (see the canonical four).
 Among the writings he quotes from, in order to expose and refute them, are the Gospel of Truth, Gospel of Judas, and this secret book of John.

+Little more was known of this text until an edition of it was discovered in an ancient Coptic Berlin Codex (BG 8502) acquired by Dr. Carl Reinhardt in Cairo in 1896.
+However, it would not be until the middle of the 20th century that it would be published.
+Carl Schmidt published a comparative study of the Apocryphon in the Codex with that described by Irenaeus in 1907, and then prepared an edition of the Coptic text, which was almost ready for publication in 1912 when a broken pipe in the printing house destroyed the whole run.
+Shortly before his death in 1938, Schmidt began work on an anastatic lithograph of the proofs; after some difficulty with his estate, the Coptic text finally saw print in 1938.

+Walter Till then began work on a translation in 1941, but publication was delayed by World War II.
+After the war, Till became aware that three manuscripts of the Apocryphon in Coptic translated from the Greek were present in a cache of thirteen papyrus codices (bound books) that had been hidden away in the 4th century that had been fortuitously discovered at Nag Hammadi in Egypt (Nag Hammadi Codex II).
+He was permitted access to these manuscripts to prepare a critical edition.
+This edition finally saw print in 1955.

-Little more was known of this text until 1945, when a cache of thirteen papyrus codices (bound books) that had been hidden away in the 4th century, was fortuitously discovered at Nag Hammadi in Egypt (CG II).
-The Apocryphon of John was among the texts, in three Coptic versions translated from the Greek.
-Two of the versions are very similar and represent one manuscript tradition; they incorporate a lengthy excerpt from a certain Book of Zoroaster appended to the Apocryphon (as chapters 15:29 – 19:8f) A shorter version of the Apocryphon found at Nag Hammadi does not contain the interpolation and represents another manuscript tradition.
-Still another version of this short edition of the text was discovered in an ancient Coptic Codex acquired by Dr. Carl Reinhardt in Cairo in 1896.
-This manuscript (identified as the "Berlin Gnostic Codex" or BG 8502) was used along with the three versions found at Nag Hammadi to produce the translations now available.
+Two of the versions of the Apocalypse in the Nag Hammadi library are very similar and represent one manuscript tradition; they incorporate a lengthy excerpt from a certain Book of Zoroaster appended to the Apocryphon (as chapters 15:29 – 19:8f) Two shorter version of the Apocryphon (the one in the Berlin Codex and one found at Nag Hammadi) do not contain the interpolation, and constitute another manuscript tradition.
+All four versions found at Nag Hammadi have been used to produce the translations now available.
 The fact that four manuscript "editions" of this text survived—two "long" versions and two "short" versions—suggests how important this text was in early gnostic Christian circles.
 In the three Nag Hammadi codices the Apocryphon of John appears always in the first version.